ChilliCream/react-rasta/README.md

 **The most powerful and flexible grid system for _React_**

-_React Rasta_ is a 12 column grid system built on top of `styled-components` which works underneath with the _CSS flexbox_ layout.
+_React Rasta_ is a 12 column grid system built on top of the _CSS flexbox_ layout and `styled-components`.

 ## Getting Started